auth0/docs/articles/private-cloud/migration-custom-domains.md

 ## Requirements

-* A new DNS domain dedicated to the Custom Domain's origin server hostname.
-This could be a subdomain of your existing Auth0 Domain (i.e., if your domain name is `*.auth.mydomain.com`, the new subdomain would be `*.cd.auth.mydomain.com`).
+* A new DNS domain dedicated to the custom domain's origin server hostname.
+This could be a subdomain of your existing Auth0 domain (i.e., if your domain name is `*.auth.mydomain.com`, the new subdomain would be `*.cd.auth.mydomain.com`).
 * A wildcard public SSL certificate for the new DNS domain.
 * A layer 4 network load balancer.
 This could be the existing one used by your Private Cloud deployment.
 Please note that if you are using a layer 7 load balancer, you **must** add a layer 4 load balancer.
 * A DNS record pointing to the layer 4 load balancer.

-## Migration

-Current Private Cloud customers using the existing Private Cloud Custom Domains functionality **must migrate to the Auth0 Custom Domains** feature to fully benefit from the features available.

 ## Migration process

+Current Private Cloud customers using the existing Private Cloud custom domains **must migrate to the Auth0 custom domains** to fully benefit from the features available.

 The Custom Domains migration process involves three phases, each of which requires several steps.

-### Communication Phase
+### Communication phase

 Before beginning the migration process, Auth0 will reach out to you to explain the migration process and discuss the following: